jdonaldson/promhx/Readme.md

   afterwards by "then()" will get ther result synchronously.
 * It is only possible to cancel a promise by rejecting it, which triggers an error.
-* Arguments passed as literal arrays are treated as if they were passed individually.
-This is due to a limitation in the Haxe macro system.

 ```js
 // Declare a promised value